-Opossums (Didelphis virginiana, Figure 1) are the only marsupials (pouched mammals such as kangaroos and wombats) in North America.
+Opossums (Didelphis virginiana) are the only marsupials (pouched mammals) in North America.
+Kangaroos and wombats are other examples of marsupials.

 Laws protecting opossums vary among states.
 Most states have open seasons for hunting or trapping opossums.
 Contact local wildlife authorities before removing opossums.